 December is busy with holiday parties, last minute gift buying, wrapping presents, house cleaning for all the family visits, cooking and baking, and so much more.
-I always plan on getting everything done by November so I can enjoy the whole month of December, with visions of stress free days and nights.
-Every year, I find myself scrambling for stocking stuffers, gifts of people I forgot to buy for, wrapping presents until midnight, and by December 26, I ask myself what happened to the stress free month that I was determined to have each year.
+I always plan on getting everything done by November so I can enjoy the whole month of December, with visions of stress-free days and nights.
+Every year, I find myself scrambling for stocking stuffers, gifts of people I forgot to buy for, wrapping presents until midnight, and by December 26, I ask myself what happened to the stress-free month that I was determined to have each year.
+Whenever you get stressed on the holidays, never allow that negative energy to overwhelm you.

 To add even more stress, we love to take a week vacation to the mountains at some point during the holiday season also.
 We have to juggle all the family get togethers in between our vacation plans PLUS juggle all the finances to make sure we have enough for all the traveling and all the Christmas present buying.
 I also host a big holiday party for my nieces each year, just because I don’t have enough to do during the month and looking for something to fill my time.
 No, actually, it is my favorite thing I do the entire holiday season because I love the look on their faces at all the fun things we do that day!